mkock/autobot/README.md

 ## TODO

 1. ~~Figure out how to efficiently perform REGNO+VIN lookups in Redis~~ Done
-2. Remove values from indexes where the hash no longer refers to a vehicle
+2. ~~Remove values from indexes where the hash no longer refers to a vehicle~~
 3. Add a CLI command that generates an empty config file for the sake of convenience
-4. Add a CLI command for retrieving vehicle data, also for the sake of convenience
+4. ~~Add a CLI command for retrieving vehicle data, also for the sake of convenience~~
 5. Add usage information when called without arguments
+6. ~~Add support for disabling vehicles~~

 ## Changelog